On this page I will take you to my work place and show you how the jewelry is made.

 Out of wax

-The sketch.
-All good things start with a good thought.
-I think of an idea and immediately make a sketch out of it, before it leaves my head again.
+I make a sketch.
 My notebook is full of sketches and every time I want to make a new bead, I open my sketch book and choose which ever one I like to make at that moment.
 This time I chose the 'rock crystal'.

-Saw a block of wax in a suitable size.
-Now when you hear wax, you might think of the malleable kind that works like clay.
-That is not the kind of wax I use.
+I saw a block of hard wax in a suitable size.
 I have to saw and carve the wax with my goldsmithing tools because it's so hard.
 I am kind of a sculptor when I make my designs.
-Only my sculptures are very tiny.
 The wax comes in large blocks, so before I can begin I have to saw off a smaller cube of wax.
 After this I drill a hole in the block of wax, where the bracelet eventually goes trough.

 The fine finish of the model.
 For this I use small files and engraving tools.
 Even my pocket knife comes in handy again.

 I have a wax pen that has a metal point at the end that becomes hot.
-I can use this to melt a bit of wax.
+I use this to melt drops of wax onto my project.
 This way I can add small details or melt two pieces together.

 Sending it off to the jewelry caster.
 Here starts a complex process that I will not go into very deep.
 Let's just say he turns my wax into silver by using the lost wax method.
 I then receive my beads in silver.
 They all look white because the top layer consists of 100% pure silver due to the process.
 I finish the beads to perfection by removing the sprue (casting channel) and smoothing and polishing it with my files and polishing machine.
 The alloy wich contains 92,5% silver is now visable.